Home Page > Supplementary Information > Radio Electronic Token Block

 Train-operated (hydro-pneumatic) points are provided at both ends of every crossing loop.
 These are normally set for trains to enter the loop in the normal direction of running.
 When a train leaves the loop, the point blades are pushed across by its wheels.
 After a short delay, stored hydraulic pressure restores the points to their normal position.
 No power supply is needed other than for points heating purposes.
 A standard speed restriction of 15 m.p.h. applies to movements over train-operated points in both directions.
 Train-operated points have no facing point lock.
 A 'points set' indicator is provided for moves in the facing direction to indicate to the driver that the points are correctly set in the normal position.
 The points can be manually pumped to the reverse position for shunting operations, after which they should be secured with a clamp and scotch.

 A reflectorised distant board, together with an associated AWS permanent magnet, is provided on each approach to a loop.
 AWS cancelling indicators are installed for moves in the opposite direction, except in Scotland.
 At the end of each loop is a stop board worded "Stop - Obtain token and permission to proceed".
 On the Cambrian Lines, both ends of every loop were provided with a stop board and subsequently the Scottish schemes were similarly equipped.
-'Loop clear' markers are installed on the single line, a full train's length beyond the loop points.
+'Loop clear' markers are installed on the single line at a full train length beyond the loop points.

 |Fig. 2: Token Exchange Point at a station between crossing loops.|

 A connection into a siding is worked from a ground frame released by Annett's key.
 In Scotland, the Annett's keys were originally attached to the CDU keys, one of which is carried on every train.
 The Annett's key could unlock any ground frame on the RETB system.
 On the Cambrian Lines, individual Annett's keys were locked inside cabinets located at every ground frame.
 The cabinets were unlocked by a key that was fastened to the CDU key.
-The Annett's key was attached by chain to the cabinet's interior and this prevented the cabinet door being closed while the Annett's key was in use.
+The Annett's key was attached by chain to the cabinet's interior, and this prevented the cabinet door being closed while the Annett's key was in use.
 Either method ensured that tokens cannot be exchanged with the ground frame released.
 The RETB ground frames in Scotland were altered to the Cambrian Lines method of release in 2008.

 A train can 'shut in' at a siding by returning its token, thereby allowing another train to pass.
 A stop board is provided at the exit from a siding.

 Before passing a stop board, the driver must be in possession of the correct token and have had verbal authority from the signalman to proceed.
 The driver will speak to the signalman to request the token and press the "receive" button on the CDU.
 Following successful transmission of data, the token will be displayed on the CDU.
 The driver will advise the signalman that the token is on display and request permission to proceed.
-Once verbal permission has been granted, the train has authority to travel to the far end of the section.
+Once verbal permission has been given, the train has authority to travel to the far end of the section.

 On departing the TEP, the driver must advise the signalman when the whole train has passed beyond the 'loop clear' marker.
 The signalman enters this information via the keyboard to inform the interlocking that the loop is clear for a following train to approach.